KararTY/DiscordTwitchAnnouncer/README.md

 ## Announces when Twitch channels go live, in Discord.

 ### Updating from 2.x to 3.x
+  1. Update your NodeJS version to 12.16.3 or a later version! **(Tested on 12.16.3 and 14.1.0)**
-  1. Please run `npm install` again to update libraries and dependencies!
+  2. Please run `npm install` again to update libraries and dependencies!
-  2. Please add `twitch.clientSecret` to `settings.js` file.
+  3. Please add `twitch.clientSecret` to `settings.js` file.
-  3. **Please do not share** your `settings.js` file and the new `token.json` file.
+  4. **Please do not share** your `settings.js` file and the new `token.json` file.
 They both include secrets that allow other people to use your authentications.

 ### 5 Step Setup.
   1. Get NodeJS, v12.x.x or newer **(Tested & Works on v12.16.3)**.